 Thank you to our 2017 Platinum Sponsors: Ahrens DeAngeli Law Group • Deloitte Gold Sponsors: Eide Bailly LLP • Hawley Troxell • Idaho Power Company • Ripley Doorn & Company PLLC • Woolston & Tarter P.C.
 Silver Sponsors: Harris & Co.
 PLLC • JR Simplot Company • Boise Cascade

-Registration for the 2017 Gem State Tax Symposium is now open!
-If you have questions about the conference please contact the Department of Accountancy at email@example.com or (208) 426-3461.
+Registration for the 2018 Gem State Tax Symposium will open April 2!
+If you have questions about the conference please contact the event coordinator, Kamila Van Horn at firstname.lastname@example.org.

 2017 Gem State Tax Symposium Agenda